Articles & Information

 December 27, 2005About the District

-Water District #111 is a special purpose district, operating under Title 57 of the Revised Codes of Washington, (RCW).
+Lake Meridian Water District is a special purpose district, operating under Title 57 of the Revised Codes of Washington, (RCW).

 We were originally formed in the early 1960s to bring water service to the Lake Meridian area.
 The District's current service area covers approximately 4,000 acres around Lake Meridian in Kent, Washington.